 We are prepared for these and other tactics disability insurance providers use to avoid paying claims.

-As your attorneys at Mehr, Fairbanks & Peterson, we go the extra mile to prepare an original LTD insurance claim that is set up for success.
+As your attorneys at Mehr Fairbanks Trial Lawyers, we go the extra mile to prepare an original LTD insurance claim that is set up for success.
 We will appeal a denied disability claim with the legal arguments needed to counter every wrong allegation submitted by the insurance company.
 Please give us a call toll free today at 800-249-3731.